Robots.txt Setup and Analysis: All You Need to Know

 Document title and size

 The robots.txt file should be named exactly as mentioned, without the use of capital letters.
-According to Google guidelines, the file size should not exceed 500 KiB.
-Exceeding this limit may result in partial processing, no crawling of the website at all, or, conversely, complete scanning of the website’s content.
+According to the Google guidelines, the file size should not exceed 500 KiB.
+Exceeding this limit may result in partial processing, complete failure to crawl the website, or a full scan of the website’s content.

 Where to place the file